react-declarative/react-declarative/docs/auto/interfaces/IScaffold3Props.md

 The Copyright component is a React component that represents a copyright notice.
 It can be used in a React application to display the copyright information.
+The Copyright component is a React component that represents a copyright notice.
+It can be used in a React application to display the copyright information.

 ### onAction